Big cat: Weight range

 Male and female lions typically weigh 150–250 kg and 110–182 kg respectively, and male and female tigers 100–306 kg and 75–167 kg respectively.
 Exceptionally heavy male lions and tigers have been recorded to exceed 306 kg in the wilderness, and weigh around 450 kg in captivity.

 The liger, a hybrid of a lion and tiger, can grow to be much larger than its parent species.
 In particular, a liger called 'Nook' is reported to have weighed over 550 kg.

 Interaction with humans

 Conservation

 An animal sanctuary provides a refuge for animals to live out their natural lives in a protected environment.
-Usually these animal sanctuaries are the organizations which provide a home to big cats whose private owners are no longer able or willing to care for their big cats.
-However, use of the word sanctuary in an organization's name is by itself no guarantee that it is a true animal sanctuary in the sense of a refuge.
+Usually, these animal sanctuaries are the organizations which provide a home to big cats whose private owners are no longer able or willing to care for their big cats.
+However, the use of the word sanctuary in an organization's name is by itself no guarantee that it is a true animal sanctuary in the sense of a refuge.
 To be accepted by the United States Fish and Wildlife Service (FWS) as a bona fide animal sanctuary and to be eligible for an exemption from the prohibition of interstate movement of big cats under the Captive Wildlife Safety Act (CWSA), organizations must meet the following criteria: